Xaegir/temp-website/content/english/career/executive-assistant.md

 _Role-specific traits include:_

-* You share the philosophy behind Web3
+* Personal integrity and ethics when dealing with highly confidential and sensitive information
-* Strategic leadership and ability to interface directly with founders or board at a tech, Web3, or crypto company
+* The actions taken when a mistake happens
-* Blockchain / crypto culture knowledge
+* Resourcefulness, attention to detail, and ability to anticipate problems or needs